venicegeo/pz-alerter/README.md

-# pz-workflow
+# Running pz-workflow locally

-Build instructions

-Built for golang 1.7

-Have $GOPATH set.
-Example: '/home/USER/Desktop/go/'
+To run workflow golang 1.7 and a valid go environment are required.

 Create the directories 'src/venicegeo' in $GOPATH